Home » Legalisation of documents

 For more information on the e-Apostille pilot project in the United Kingdom, please get in touch with LegalisationEApostillePilot@fcdo.gov.uk.

-After legalising the documents they need to be translated into Italian by a certified translator and notarized.
+After legalising the documents, they need to be translated into Italian by a certified translator and notarised.

-Those who need to translate documents from Italian into English will need to contact a professional translator from the Yellow Pages, on the internet, or alternatively, please contact one of the translators in the list prepared by the General Consulate of Italy in London.
+Those who need to translate documents from Italian into English will need to contact a professional translator from the Yellow Pages, on the internet, or alternatively, please get in touch with one of the translators in the list prepared by the General Consulate of Italy in London.

-Citizens need to mail the original documents (after having them legalised & translated in Italian) to the postal address of the Consulate of San Marino in London for further processing:
+Citizens need to mail the original documents (after having them legalised & translated into Italian) to the postal address of the Consulate of San Marino in London for further processing.

 en_GB